dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/dbt-cloud-features.md

 dbt Cloud's [flexible plans](https://www.getdbt.com/pricing/) and features make it well-suited for data teams of any size &mdash; sign up for your [free 14 day trial](https://www.getdbt.com/signup/)!

-To have the best experience using dbt Cloud, we recommend you use modern and up-to-date web browsers like Chrome, Safari, Edge, Firefox, and others.<br></br>
+To have the best experience using dbt Cloud, we recommend you use modern and up-to-date web browsers like Chrome, Safari, Edge, and Firefox.<br></br>

 <div className="grid--2-col">